rickkbarbosa/covid9-monitor/README.md

 ![Using on Zabbix](zabbix_template.png)

-## Additional adjustment on Zabbix 4.0.x versions:
+## Additional adjustment on Zabbix 4.0.x versions :

 Zabbiux 4.0.x contains a limitation involving number of dependendant items.
 A proposed workaround was sugested by [@hardwareadictos](https://github.com/rickkbarbosa/covid9-monitor/issues/10):